markshust/docker-magento/README.md

 # Copy some files to the containers and install dependencies, then restart the containers:
 docker-compose up -d
 bin/copytocontainer --all

+# Install composer dependencies, then copy artifacts back to the host:
 bin/composer install
+bin/copyfromcontainer vendor

 # Import existing database:
 bin/clinotty mysql -hdb -umagento -pmagento magento < existing/magento.sql